La Rotta dei due Mari

 Height difference: +170/-140

-Located on the southern Murgia plateau, the town was founded in the 10th century, when some citizens, fleeing the Saracen devastation of Taranto, built a village on Mt.
-St. Martin.
+Situated on the Murge plateau in southern Italy, the town was founded in the 10th century, when some citizens fleeing the Saracen devastation of Taranto built a village on Mount San Martino.

 Martina Franca retains a timeless beauty, showcased especially by its illustrious Baroque-style buildings that are its crowning glory.
-The monumental symbol is its beautiful Basilica of San Martino.
-Martina Franca’s historic center reserves many other wonders that are the work of human ingenuity; in addition to other noteworthy churches, this city also offers to the eye many civic buildings that have been key players in the history of the place.
+Its monumental symbol is the beautiful Basilica of San Martino.
+The historic center of Martina Franca holds many other marvels created by human ingenuity; in addition to its noteworthy churches, the town also offers numerous civic buildings that have played a key role in its history.

 There is no shortage of shopping opportunities in Martina Franca, and the nightlife is characterized by clubs of all kinds and for all kinds of evenings, Highly recommended to get lost through its intricate cobbled streets and then find yourself to enjoy at every corner, at every turn an infinity of notes, scents, and lights that will leave you in love with this beautiful town.